oat-sa/taohub-articles/forge/administrator-guide/data-abstractions.md

 {{collapse(View details…)

-Delivery execution information cover everything related to what test taker has started/finished which delivery.\
+Delivery execution information cover everything related to what test taker has started/finished which delivery.<br/>

 The choice of the abstraction is done in *config/taoDelivery/execution\_service.conf.php*.

 ### Storing delivery execution informations in the ontology (default)